 - Township Tours: They are available.
 However, I hate these things.
 I really don’t like how they “tour poor parts of the city”.
 It’s almost like we’re sensationalizing their realities.
 I know that they show the nice side of things in the townships on these tours.
 I know that they’re meant to help the local community, but it never stops feeling like we’re going on a tour to see “poor people”.
 Anyways, go if you’d like.
 However, I pass on these trips.
 If I’m going into the townships, I’m going on my own to see what life is really like, not what people want to show me.

 Where to Eat in Cape Town

 Cape Town is one of the top food destinations in the world.
 You’ll have no shortage of cool places to eat in the city.
 What’s best is the fact that the restaurants aren’t even that expensive, either.
 One night, I went for burgers with some local buddies.
 My bill came to less than $20 and I had a gourmet burger, onion rings, and about 5 beers.
 You can’t beat the value.
-Here are some good options:
+Here are some good options for backpackers:

 - Hudson’s: The aforementioned gourmet burger joint.
 It gets busy here so make a reservation or show up early.